JamesWhiteSnow/DSM/README.md

 | :-----------: | ----------- | ----------- |
 | -d | data graph name | Syn-Uni, Syn-Gau, Syn-Zipf, Yeast, HPRD, DBLP, YouTube, USPatents|
 | -e | edge deletion | **0** for edge insertion, 1 for edge deletion |

+## Data Sets

+The real-world and default synthetic datasets used in our paper are stored in the datasets directory.
+As some synthetic datasets are large, we do not upload them.
+You can easily generate them by following the instructions in our paper.

 Note that, due to the upload size limitations, we compress the "data_graph.graph" and "initial_graph.graph" of USPatents data set.
 Thus, we need to decompress these two files as follows before using them: